pcrawshaw/comp3971/instruction_formats.md

         add x9, x20, x21
 ```

+### Assemble a program

-The GCC compiler will "assemble" a program for us (it recognizes the .s file anme suffix)
+The GCC compiler will "assemble" a program for us (it recognizes the .s file
+name suffix):

 ```
  $ gcc -c r_format_example.s